Dre, Snoop, Eminem, Blige, Lamar to perform at Super Bowl

 Roc Nation founder Jay-Z said in a statement that their show will be “history in the making.”

-Dre, Snoop Dogg, Eminem, Blige and Lamar join a list of celebrated musicians who have played during Super Bowl halftime shows, including Beyoncé, Madonna, Coldplay, Katy Perry, U2, Lady Gaga, Michael Jackson, Jennifer Lopez, Shakira and most recently The Weeknd.
+Dre, Snoop Dogg, Eminem, Blige and Lamar join a list of celebrated musicians who have played during Super Bowl halftime shows, including Beyoncé, Madonna, Coldplay, Katy Perry, U2, Lady Gaga, Michael Jackson, Jennifer Lopez, Shakira and last year’s performer The Weeknd.

-NFL and Pepsi will join together to support the launch of Regional School #1, a magnet high school in south Los Angeles.
-It’s set to open for students next fall as part of the Los Angeles Unified School District.

-The high school is based on the USC Iovine and Young Academy, a program founded by Jimmy Iovine and Andre “Dr. Dre” Young.
-It will offer an educational model focused on the theme of integrated design, technology and entrepreneurship.